-Sending a thank you letter after a group (or “panel”) interview, reiterates the candidate's interest in the position.
+Sending a thank-you letter after a group (or “panel”) interview reiterates the candidate's interest in the position.
 It’s a wise strategy, always, to send a thank-you letter or email to the people who have interviewed you (even if you have doubts about whether the interview went well).
-A group thank you is similar to a thank you letter written to one person, but you need to acknowledge everyone.
-Read on to learn how to write a group interview thank you letter and review a sample letter.

-A thank you letter is thus an invaluable marketing tool you can use to reinforce the presentation you provided in the group interview of your hard and soft skills, your educational background, career goals, and personality.
+A thank-you letter is an invaluable marketing tool you can use to reinforce the presentation you provided in the group interview of your hard and soft skills, your educational background, career goals, and personality.

-In order to write an effective thank you letter, you should make it a point during or immediately after the interview to jot down the names and titles of everyone involved in the conversation.
+Get everyone’s name right.
+Make it a point during or immediately after the interview to jot down the names and titles of everyone involved in the conversation.
 Often group members will hand you their business cards at the end of the interview.
-If they don’t, make sure to double-check the correct spellings of their names by reviewing the company’s website or – if this doesn’t work – asking their receptionist for the correct spellings.
+If they don’t, make sure to double-check the correct spellings of their names by reviewing the company’s website or LinkedIn.

 This is an example of a group interview thank you letter.
 Download the thank you letter template (compatible with Google Docs and Word Online) or see below for more examples.